Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Tuition and Fee Insurance A commercial insurance plan is available to safeguard tuition, student activity fee, and on-campus traditional residence hall room charges at 80 percent.
 Information regarding this plan is provided by the Office of Student Accounts.

 Off-Campus Study - International Medical Insurance Coverage Students participating on a Colgate, faculty-led Study Group or an Extended Study Group will be enrolled in an international travel health policy for their time outside the United States.
-This coverage is expressly for routine and emergency healthcare outside the United States and includes other emergency-related benefits as well.
-The cost of this insurance is billed to students and that cost can be reviewed on the Colgate cost estimate sheets available on the Off-Campus Study web site (colgate.edu/OCS).
+This coverage is expressly for routine and emergency healthcare (including hospitalization and mental health) outside the United States and includes other emergency-related benefits as well, with no deductible or co-pay and to cover most pre-existing conditions.
+The cost of this insurance is billed to students and that cost can be reviewed on the Colgate cost estimate sheets available on the Off-Campus Study web page (colgate.edu/OCS).
 Students will be instructed on the use of the insurance abroad prior to departure.
 Full details on the international travel medical insurance are available on the off-campus study website in the health and safety section.

 Students Studying Off Campus

 The university adopted a home school tuition policy effective for the Class of 2016 and beyond.
-Beginning with the 2014–2015 academic year students who study on a Colgate-directed study group or on an approved program will pay Colgate tuition when studying off campus.
+Beginning with the 2014–2015 academic year students who study in any semester-length, Colgate-sponsored study group or an approved program sponsored by an outside organization will pay Colgate tuition when studying off campus.
 Additional fees for housing or other student cost estimates for individual off-campus study programs, along with complete information, are available on the Office of Off-Campus Study web page: http://colgate.edu/off-campusstudy.

 Information regarding tuition and fees for the graduate program can be found in Graduate Program .

 The university offers two options for payment of tuition, fees, room, and meals: regular semester payments or payment plan installments.
 Payments may be made by cash, check, or bank wire transfer.
-Payments can also be made through TouchNet by e-check (no fee to payer).
+Payments can also be made through TouchNet by e-check (no fee to payer) or credit card (fees apply).
 For information on loan programs, please contact the Office of Financial Aid, 315-228-7431, or see colgate.edu/financialaid.

 Semester Payments Payment for tuition, fees, room and board is due in advance of each semester (see Billing Schedule above).
 Balances not paid by the deadline may be assessed a late fee of 1% of the outstanding balance or a minimum of $1.00 per month, and result in a financial hold (see nonpayment penalties below).